 Argentina is a very progressive country when it comes to LGBT issues.
 It was the first in the continent to introduce marriage equality and the capital, Buenos Aires, is a gay mecca, famous for its party scene throughout South America.
 But here are some other cool cities that are very gay-friendly in Argentina.

 Córdoba – Argentina’s second city, Córdoba has a large student population and a big gay scene with several nice gay bars, parties and gay-friendly hotels.

 Mar del Plata – Perhaps the country’s most popular beach town, Mar del Plata is a relatively large city on the Atlantic coast not far from Buenos Aires.
 There are two popular gay beaches in town, Playa Chica and Playa Escondida, with the latter also happening to be a nude beach.

-Mendoza – Home to Argentina’s largest LGBT festival (other than pride events), Mendoza’s Vendimia festival is a week long music and dance festival open to everyone.
+Mendoza – Home to Argentina’s largest LGBTQ festival (other than pride events), Mendoza’s Vendimia festival is a week long music and dance festival open to everyone.
 When you’re not out exploring the nearby vineyards that Mendoza is famous for, there are several gay bars in town worth visiting, including Queen Disco and Estacion Miro.

 Follow @travelsofadam on Instagram for more travel tips!

 Earlier this year I visited Argentina for the first time.
 Visiting the northern areas of the country, I found myself taking selfie after selfie as I drove through the mountains, deserts and—eventually—the Argentina salt flats, the Salinas Grandes.
 The Salinas Grandes are leftover from a dried out lake high up in the mountains of north-central Argentina. …